frankie567/starlette-csrf/README.md

 ## Arguments

 * `secret` (`str`): Secret to sign the CSRF token value. **Be sure to choose a strong passphrase and keep it SECRET**.
+* `sensitive_cookies` (`Set[str]` - `None`): Set of cookie names that should trigger the CSRF check if they are present in the request.
+Useful if you have other authentication methods that don't rely on cookies and don't need CSRF enforcement.
+If this parameter is `None`, the default, CSRF is **always** enforced.
 * `cookie_name` (`str` - `csrftoken`): Name of the cookie.
 * `cookie_path` `str` - `/`): Cookie path.
 * `cookie_domain` (`Optional[str]` - `None`): Cookie domain.
 If your frontend and API lives in different sub-domains, be sure to set this argument with your root domain to allow your frontend sub-domain to read the cookie on the JavaScript side.